anlatted/genomic-clinical-risk-model/README.md

   informed consent and genetic-counseling integration.
 - Intended purpose is to demonstrate a real, end-to-end clinical ML pipeline on public data — not to produce a usable diagnostic product.

-## Resume bullet

-> *Built a disease-specific mortality prediction pipeline on the public
-> METABRIC breast cancer cohort (real clinical + molecular data, n=1,483),
-> quantifying the incremental value of PAM50 molecular subtyping and genomic
-> clustering over clinical staging alone (+0.022 AUC); shipped as a Flask API
-> and an interactive React demo reproducing the trained model exactly.*